-Molecular hydrogen ( $H_2$ ) is fragile and can easily be photodissociated by photons with energies of 11.5-13.6eV, to which the IGM is transparent even before it is ionized.
+Molecular hydrogen (H2) is fragile and can easily be photodissociated by photons with energies of 11.5-13.6 eV, to which the IGM is transparent even before it is ionized.
 The photodissociation occurs not through a single excitation step, as in the ionization of atoms, but instead through a two-step process, first suggested by Phil Solomon in 1965.
-In practice, this Solomon process is the only way to photodissociate $H_2$ in interstellar (or intergalactic) space, because the photodissociation continuum of $H_2$ begins at 14.7 eV, while the photoionization continuum begins at 15.4 eV.i Both of these lie above the photoionization threshold of H I, so such photons would be absorbed by H I long before they encountered $H_2$ .
+In practice, this Solomon process is the only way to photodissociate H2 in interstellar (or intergalactic) space, because the photodissociation continuum of H2 begins at 14.7 eV, while the photoionization continuum begins at 15.4 eV.i Both of these lie above the photoionization threshold of H I, so such photons would be absorbed by H I long before they encountered H2.

-The quantum mechanical configuration of the electronic ground state of $H_2$ is denoted $X^1\Sigma_g^+$ .
+The quantum mechanical configuration of the electronic ground state of H2 is denoted $X^1\Sigma_q^+$ .
 Uppercase Greek letters denote the total electronic angular momentum of the system, projected onto the internuclear axis, with $\Sigma$ , $\Pi$ , and $\Delta$ having values of 0, 1, and 2 in units of $\hbar$ .
-The left superscript (1 for the ground state) is 2S+1, where S=0 or 1 is the total spin angular momentum.
-The right subscript (g or g) and superscript (g or g or g
+The left superscript (1 for the ground state) is 2S + 1, where S = 0 or 1 is the total spin angular momentum.
+The right subscript (q or u) and superscript (+ or -, applicable only to $\Sigma$ states) describe the symmetries of the configuration; this one asymptotes to two atoms with their electrons in the 1s state at large separations.
+The leftmost Roman letter describes the electronic states, with Xbeing the lowest level, and the relevant upper states for our purposes labeled B and C (capitalized letters refer to singlets).
+Each of these electronic states is further split into a large number of sublevels by the quantized rotational and vibrational levels of the two nuclei, usually denoted by N and v.
+For example, the ground state has 14 vibrational levels, each nominally with an infinite number of rotational levels.
+Figure 6.1 shows a simplified level diagram for H2, with these various splittings labeled.

 The next two singlet states are $B^1\Sigma_g^+$ and $C^1\Pi_u$ , which asymptote to two atoms with their electrons in the 1s and 2s or 2p states, respectively.
 These can decay to the ground state via permitted electric dipole transitions, the analog of the H I Lyman- $\alpha$ transition.
 However, for these molecules there are a large number of sub-transitions owing to the rotational and vibrational splittings.
-Thus, $H_2$ has two bands representing these transitions.
+Thus, H2 has two bands representing these transitions.
 The first band between the ground state and $B^1\Sigma_g^+$ is known as the Lyman band and consists of many densely packed lines beginning at 1108 Å (11.26 eV).
 The second band between the ground state and $C^1\Pi_u$ is known as the Werner band and begins at 1040 Å (12.3 eV).